 Han-Noah Massengo plays for Bristol City and is priced between £750,000 and £800,000, an absolute bargain for a player with the potential to be as good as some of the best midfielders around.

 This 19-year-old starts out as a 64 rated player, but he has the potential to raise this figure by 19, and with an intensive training program alongside regular first-team football, there's no doubt that the French playmaker can be a key figure in anybody's Career Mode side in the future.

 There are a lot of wonderkids in the Championship that ply their trade for teams who are lower in the division, but don't ignore bigger clubs like Leeds United.
 The Yorkshire side reached the playoffs last season, and have added a potential star striker to their ranks in a bid to gain promotion to the Premier League.

 However, it might be tricky to sign Nketiah straight away as the Englishman is on loan to Leeds from Arsenal.
 That means you'll have to wait until the following season in the game to make a bid.

 His initial overall is 69 already and he's valued at £2 million.
 That might sound a little expensive for a youngster in the Championship, but it could rise further when he returns to his Premier League club after the loan spell.

 The good news, though, is that he has the potential to become at least an 84 rated player in FIFA 20, meaning a return on that initial investment is almost guaranteed over time.
-In terms of profile, he has an impressive 87 acceleration and 82 sprint speed, meaning he should be a perfect striker to get in behind.

 5. Jayden Bogle (RB, Derby County)